Skip to main content

 In Kathmandu and Pokhara, the accommodations are more modern and comfortable, with a range of hotels available that cater to different budgets.
 You can expect private rooms with en-suite bathrooms, hot showers, and other amenities like Wi-Fi and room service, providing a relaxing stay before and after your trek.

-In the higher-altitude regions of the Annapurna Circuit Trek, accommodations consist of Guesthouses, which are simple, family-run lodges that provide a place to sleep, meals, and a warm environment.
-Guesthouses are basic but functional, with rooms typically featuring twin beds, wooden floors, and a blanket for warmth.
 Some Guesthouses may offer additional amenities such as hot water (for a fee) or charging facilities, though this varies from place to place.
 Though the accommodations in the Guesthouses can be simple, they are a fundamental part of the trekking experience, allowing trekkers to connect with the local culture and landscape while enjoying the warmth and hospitality of the local people.

 Equipment Required for the Trek